submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 ### Backward Compatibility

-Inorder to support the newer implementation, a combination of ipSets with multiple IPTable chains will be used.
+In order to support the newer implementation, a combination of ipSets with multiple IPTable chains will be used.
 Also, we will internally use configMaps to maintain the state of allocated GlobalIPs and get rid of annotations on the objects.
 Because of this, backward compatibility cannot be maintained with the existing implementation of Globalnet.

 ### User Stories

-1.User has two (or more) clusters with Overlapping CIDRs and requires the Pods in one Cluster be able to discover and talk to exported Services.
+1. User has two (or more) clusters with Overlapping CIDRs and requires the Pods in one Cluster be able to discover and talk to exported Services.

    To achieve this use-case, user can simply deploy Submariner Globalnet on all the participating clusters.
 By default, a globalIP (or a set of globalIPs) will be assigned at the Cluster level which will be used as egressIPs for inter-cluster communication and necessary Services can be exported.

-2.In a Globalnet deployment user wants all the Pods in a namespace `ns1` to use a unique globalIP instead of the globalIP assigned at the cluster level.
+2. In a Globalnet deployment user wants all the Pods in a namespace `ns1` to use a unique globalIP instead of the globalIP assigned at the cluster level.

    To achieve this, one can apply the following CRD in the namespace `ns1`.

 ```yaml
    apiVersion: submariner.io/v1alpha1